Enerlytic-Ray/US-CENSUS-POPULATION-ANALYSIS/README.md

 # 🏛️ U.S. Census Population Analysis (2010-2015)
 ## 👨‍💻 By Adejoro Raymond Olaotan

-> 📊 A comprehensive exploratory data analysis of U.S. Census population data (2010–2015) using Python and the PPDAC framework — uncovering demographic trends, regional structures, and state-level population insights.
+> 📊 A comprehensive exploratory data analysis of U.S. Census population data (2010-2015) using Python and the PPDAC framework uncovering demographic trends, regional structures, and state-level population insights.

 ---

 ## 📘 Project Overview
 This project analyzes population distribution and growth patterns across the United States from 2010 to 2015 using the official **U.S. Census Bureau dataset**.
-By applying the **PPDAC methodology** — *Problem, Plan, Data, Analysis, and Conclusion* — the study demonstrates a systematic approach to demographic data analysis.
+By applying the **PPDAC methodology** which are *Problem, Plan, Data, Analysis, and Conclusion*.
+The study demonstrates a systematic approach to demographic data analysis.

 ### 🎯 Objectives
 - Identify which U.S. state has the most counties.